ndhays/redux-cablecar/README.md

 ##### Other reserved action types:
 `CABLECAR_DESTROY` - destroys the websocket connection and the `CableCar` object (now all actions will run through redux middleware as normal)

 `CABLECAR_CHANGE_CHANNEL` - reconnects to a new channel
-These actions can be sent from ActionCable or dispatched in Redux.
+These actions can be sent from ActionCable or dispatched in Redux on the front end.

 **Change Channel Example:**
 ```rubyonrails